YuBlum/stark-lang/README.md

 ```

 ### Options
 An option is just a type that can have the value `null` instead of a valid value.
-Internaly the type just gains a flag value telling if it's null or not.
+Internally the type just gains a flag value telling if it's null or not.
 To create an option add `?` as a prefix to the type:
 ```py
 def x = ?i32 null;
 ```